ChemEd X articles address topics in chemical education ranging across the entire spectrum of the chemical sciences.

 Articles are contributed by the community and are open for comments.
 Please see our Contribution Guidelines for information about contributing to ChemEd X. To contribute an article, use our contribution form to describe the nature of the article you intend to submit.
 A ChemEd X editor will respond with further instructions.

-Fostering Engagement in Nanotechnology The Feburary 2014 issue of the Journal of Chemical Education is now available online to subscribers at http://pubs.acs.org/toc/jceda8/91/2.
-The February issue features articles on nanotechnology in the areas of public engagement, instrumentation, and laboratory experiments.
+Chemists Celebrate Earth Day—The Wonders of Water The April 2014 issue of the Journal of Chemical Education is now available online to subscribers at http://pubs.acs.org/toc/jceda8/91/4.
+The April issue features water and environmental chemistry.